ethanp/p2p-akka/readme.md

 ### Next Steps

-1. Optimization: just send *hash* of the `FileInfo` around with the `Piece`s & `Chunk`s, not *all* the hashes
+1. Better tests
-2. Better tests
+    1. 2 peers have file but 1 *dies* part-way through transfer
-3. Run in multiple JVMs
+2. Run in multiple JVMs
-4. Test in multiple JVMs
+3. Test in multiple JVMs
-5. Turn these into *GitHub Issues*
+4. Turn these into *GitHub Issues*

 ### Eventually...